 3,500 dwellings to the south-east of Coalville are proposed as a key element of the adopted North West Leicestershire Local Plan 2011 to 2031, which identifies the A511 Growth Corridor as one of five growth areas.
 The Scheme will aid in providing capacity across the corridor to mitigate traffic growth anticipated as a result of new development.
 Without the package, increasing congestion on the corridor would risk making additional development unattractive, reducing future investment and jeopardising the growth targets set out in the Local Plan, which extend to 5,275 new homes across the corridor.
-The Bardon Link Road Project will deliver a new section of road, linking to ongoing housing development off Grange Road to the south of Coalville.
+The Bardon Link Road Project will deliver a new section of road, linking to ongoing housing development off Grange Road to the south of Coalville and will provide the means to cross the railway.